maleeper/Cyber/README.md

 **Content:**
 - Dataset: [Cybersecurity Intrusion Detection Dataset (Kaggle)](https://www.kaggle.com/datasets/dnkumars/cybersecurity-intrusion-detection-dataset)
 - Tutorials and methods inspired by scikit-learn, SHAP documentation.
+- Generative AI such as ChatGPT and Copilot are used for ideation, code snippets and optimisation.

 **Media:**
 - Icons: [Font Awesome](https://fontawesome.com/)